 Take platform 1 for Maokong station.
 Here you can visit one of the many tea houses to sample some of the excellent tea produced here, including Muzha Tieguanyin and Wenshan Pouchong, while taking in some more stunning views.

 There is also a bus service which is free for anyone who has taken the gondola.
 This will take you to many attractions and beauty spots in Maokong.
 See my post for further details.

 If you can, take the cable car back just before sunset for a magical experience.

 City Guided Tours

 If you prefer to get an in-depth tour to learn about the history of the city or food culture in Taipei, there are some excellent guided tours which can be taken on foot, by bicycle or from a tour bus.

-Or if you’re feeling more active, you can take a bike and walking tour that includes a hike up the famous Elephant mountain for the best views of the city.
+If you’re feeling active, you can take a bike and walking tour that includes a hike up the famous Elephant mountain for the best views of the city.

 Other tours are centred around food culture here, and include trips to night markets and Din Tai Fung, Taiwan’s most famous restaurant chain.